 Land is carried at cost.
 Buildings, equipment and computer software, including leasehold improvements, are carried at cost less accumulated depreciation.
 The Bank generally computes depreciation using the straight-line method over the estimated useful life of an asset, which is 50 years for buildings, and 3 to 10 years for other equipment.
 For leasehold improvements the Bank uses the straight-line method over the lesser of the remaining term of the leased facility or the estimated economic life of the improvement.
-The Bank capitalizes certain costs, including interest cost incurred during the development phase, associated with the acquisition or development of internal use software.
+The Bank capitalizes certain costs, including interest costs incurred during the development phase, associated with the acquisition or development of internal use software.
 Once the software is ready for its intended use, these costs are amortized on a straight-line basis over the software's expected useful life, which is between 5 and 10 years.
 The Bank capitalizes certain implementation costs for cloud computing arrangements, which includes infrastructure as a service, and these costs are then amortized on a straight-line basis over the term of the arrangement.
-Management reviews the recoverability of the carrying amount of premises, equipment and computer software when indicators of impairment exist and an impairment charge is recorded when the carrying amount of the reviewed asset is deemed not recoverable by future expected cash flows to be derived from the use and disposition of the asset is recorded.
+Management reviews the recoverability of the carrying amount of premises, equipment and computer software when indicators of impairment exist and an impairment charge is recorded when the carrying amount of the reviewed asset is deemed not recoverable by future expected cash flows to be derived from the use and disposition of the asset.
+If there is a disposition of premises, equipment and computer software, a gain is recorded if the difference of the proceeds on disposition is in excess of the asset's carrying value.
+Otherwise, a loss is recorded.
 If there is an abandonment out of premises, equipment and computer software, the full carrying value of the asset is recognized as a loss.